jcward/vscode-hxcpp-debug/README.md

 	"runInTerminal=false"
 ```

-Install the debugger library from git: `haxelib git debugger https://github.com/HaxeFoundation/hxcpp-debugger`
+Your app needs:

-Your app needs to include the library (`-lib debugger`).
+- to include the library (`-lib debugger`)
+- be compiled in `-debug` mode
+- compiled with `-D HXCPP_DEBUGGER`

 Near the entry point of your app, add the following code:

 ```
 #if debug